-This specification also adds a policy option to enable impersonation, which is configurable per-SPD entry.
-The corresponding state consists of two Boolean values: RequireImpersonationMM and RequireImpersonationEM.
+This specification adds a policy option to enable Kerberos authentication via proxy, which is configurable per SPD entry.
+The corresponding option consists of a STRING value: UseKerberosProxyURL.

 - The EM authentication SPD adds local and remote ports to the SPD selector.
 See [RFC4301], section 4.4.1.1.
 Associated with each selector are the EM Auth methods.
 These are an array of {AuthMethodType (type: DWORD)}, which is a set of one or more authentication methods (as defined in [RFC2409] Appendix A and section 1.7) for extended mode (EM).
 Each authentication method's specific configuration is specified in that authentication method's documentation.
 For instance, 1-way certificate authentication versus mutual certificate authentication configuration is covered in [RFC5246]. - Peer authentication database (PAD): The PAD and its management operations are specified in [RFC4301] section 4.4.3.
 The PAD that is referred to in this specification contains rules that describe whether and how the Authenticated Internet Protocol should negotiate SAs with a remote peer.
 The PAD is looked up by using tuples that are composed of local and remote IP addresses.